-You can keep scallops frozen for two months.
+You can keep scallops frozen for three months.

 Keep in mind that most items will take on a freezer flavor if left for too long, so it’s recommended to keep scallops in the freezer only if you can’t eat them on the spot.

 When you’re thawing scallops make sure you place them in the fridge to thaw overnight.

 Thawing scallops (or any meat) on the counter is faster, yes, but keep the meat at a warmer temperature for a longer period of time.
 This can spoil the meat, if the ambient temp is too high and you forget about the meat.

 Also, keep in mind that seafood deteriorates much quicker than meat from land animals.

 Letting scallops thaw in the fridge ensures they do so evenly, and without rushing.

 If they need a little boost, place them on the counter for and hour, and set a timer on your phone.
 Check on them, and then leave them in the fridge until you cook them.

 Almost all seafood is pre-frozen, and then thawed at the fish counter.
 It should state on the label that this is thawed seafood, and as such should not be frozen again

 If you do freeze thawed scallops, know that the texture will suffer, as well as the overall flavor of the meat.